Our Services

 Published on: 4/13/2026

-Mild chest ache after a stent often stems from healing, inflammation or medication side effects and typically eases with rest and prescribed pain relievers.
-However, crushing chest pain lasting longer than 10 to 15 minutes, pain at rest or with radiation, sweating, shortness of breath, fainting or bleeding at the catheter site can signal a life threatening emergency requiring immediate ER care.
+Mild chest ache after a stent placement is often caused by healing, inflammation, or medication side effects, and usually improves with rest and prescribed pain relievers.
+However, crushing chest pain lasting more than 10–15 minutes, pain at rest, pain radiating to the arm or jaw, sweating, shortness of breath, fainting, or bleeding at the catheter site can signal a life-threatening emergency that requires immediate ER care.

 Undergoing coronary stent placement often brings relief from angina, but some degree of chest discomfort afterward is common.
 Understanding what's normal and when chest pain after stent placement signals an emergency can help you stay safe without undue worry.